 The tour stops to see unique geological formations unlike anything you’ve ever seen before.

-Once in Cafayate, you’ll be treated to wine tastings in Argentina’s second-largest wine region.
+Once in Cafayate, you’ll be treated to a wine tasting in Argentina’s second-largest wine region.

 Read More: The Best Wineries in Cafayate